Canadian Space Milestones

 A four-stage Black Brant XII sounding rocket lifts-off from the Poker Flat Research Range in Alaska, to launch the 16-minute Oedipus-C experiment.
 At an altitude of 869 km, a payload consisting of two masses attached to each other by a conducting tether is released in such a way that the two masses move one km apart.

 The fourth Canadian in space, Air Force Maj.
-Chris A. Hadfield, is not only the first Canadian Mission Specialist, he also is the first Canadian aboard space station Mir when he joins four crewmates on mission STS-74, the second Atlantis-Mir Docking Mission.
-Hadfield operates Canadarm to build the five-ton Russian Docking Module on the Orbiter Docking System.
+Chris A. Hadfield, is not only the first Canadian Mission Specialist, he is also the first Canadian aboard space station Mir when he joins four crewmates on mission STS-74, the second Atlantis-Mir Docking Mission.
+Hadfield operates Canadarm to install the five-ton Russian Docking Module on the Orbiter Docking System.

 In Beijing, the Canadian Space Agency signs an agreement with the China National Space Administration for an eventual cooperation in space science and technology between the two countries.

 Third Atlantis-Mir Docking Mission.
-The astronauts of mission STS-76 proceed to transfer of supplies and experiments to the Russian orbital complex, including the Canadian furnace QUELD 2 (Queen's University experiment in liquid-metal diffusion).
+The astronauts of mission STS-76 proceed to thetransfer of supplies and experiments to the Russian orbital complex, including the Canadian furnace QUELD II (Queen's University experiment in liquid-metal diffusion).

 A short circuit in the power supply between one solar array and the communications payload of Telesat's Anik E1 satellite reduces its communications capacity.